 3. [Conditional] When AMF receives the user plane information from LMF in step 2, AMF sends it to UE via a DL NAS TRANSPORT message.

-4. [Conditional] If there is no established applicable PDU session for the user plane positioning, the UE uses the URSP as defined in TS 23.503 [41] which includes user plane positioning related PDU session parameters, e.g. a dedicated DNN and S-NSSAI, to establish the PDU session for user plane positioning.
-UE may send an acknowledgement to LMF through AMF to indicate a success of utilization of a user plane connection for positioning service or a failure to utilize the user plane connection, e.g. no suitable PDU session established.
+4a.
+[Conditional] If there is no established applicable PDU session for the user plane positioning, the UE uses the URSP as defined in TS 23.503 [41] which includes user plane positioning related PDU session parameters, e.g. a dedicated DNN and S-NSSAI, to establish the PDU session for user plane positioning..
+If the PDU session is failed to be established, step 4b is skipped and step 5 is performed with a failure, e.g. no suitable PDU session established.
+If failure is received the procedure is aborted and step 7, 8, 9 are skipped.

+4b.
+[Conditional] UE establishes a secured TLS connection with LMF.
+If LMF sends its FQDN to the UE, a DNS server/resolver is used to resolve the IP address of LMF (e.g. EASDF or local DNS for local LMF address resolution).

+After the secured TLS connection been established successfully, the UE sends the LCS-UP binding ID received in step 3 to LMF via the secured TLS connection to enable LMF to perform the correlation of the UE with the secured TLS connection.
+The LMF sends the response to the UE for the binding via the secured TLS connection.
+LCS-UP binding ID will be released once the binding request is accepted at the LMF side.
+LCS-UP binding ID will be deleted in the UE once the binding procedure is completed.

+5. [Conditional] UE sends an acknowledgement to LMF through AMF to indicate a success of utilization of a user plane connection for positioning service or a failure to utilize the user plane connection, e.g. LCS-UP connection binding failure.

-5. [Conditional] AMF sends the acknowledgement received in step 4 to the LMF via Namf_N1messageNotify service.
+6. [Conditional] AMF sends the acknowledgement received in step 5 to the LMF via Namf_N1messageNotify service.

-6. Void.

-8. [Conditional] LMF indicates AMF in the Nlmf_Location_UPNotify message that user plane connection between the UE and LMF has been established.
+7. [Conditional] LMF indicates AMF in the Nlmf_Location_UPNotify message that user plane connection between the UE and LMF has been established.